Our courses have been designed for flexible part-time study.

 - Class duration times are typically 2-3 hours each.

-- Most of our courses are presented by one tutor.
+- Most of our courses are taught by one tutor.
 These tutors will be your main point-of-contact throughout your studies.

 - Our courses typically blend lectures and interactive discussions or exercises.
 Programmes like Art, Creative Writing and Design are often practical 'workshop' style courses, where you will be required to produce work each week.